Xe/site/blog/reconlangmo-6-lexicon-2020-05-22.markdown

 version of it [here](http://lewa-book-devel.kahless.cetacean.club:43001/).
 This will allow you to browse through the chapters of the eBook while it is being written.
-Eventually this will be automatically deployed to my Kubernetes cluster and the book will be a subpath/subdomain of `lewa.xeiaso.net`.
+Eventually this will be automatically deployed to my Kubernetes cluster and the book will be a subpath/subdomain of `lewa.within.website`.

 I have created a system of defining words that allows you to focus on each word at once, but then fit it back into the greater whole of the language.
 For